Boston City Hall Wedding: Complete Planning Guide

 Witnesses: You do not need witnesses in Massachusetts.
 Only the couple and the officiant sign the license.

-Phase Four: After the “I Do”
+Phase Three: After the “I Do”

 The Marriage Certificate: You are not handed a marriage certificate immediately after the ceremony.
 The officiant mails the license back.